Five operating subsidiaries in the fishing and commercial cold storage industries operating in Africa and North America

 CCS Logistics (operating as Commercial Cold Storage in Namibia) owns and operates a total of ten cold store facilities in major centres and harbours of South Africa Namibia, and Angola.
 The division offers a service in the supply chain of perishable products, from producer to consumer.

-CCS Logistics offers customers 137 000 refrigerated pallet positions for cold storage, as well as fruit handling, blast freezing and transport.
+CCS Logistics offers customers refrigerated pallet capacity for cold storage, as well as fruit handling, blast freezing and transport.
 Its stores are capable of storing product at temperatures from ambient to well below zero, with the Duncan Dock store in Cape Town reaching temperatures as low as -60°C. This makes the facilities suitable for storing poultry, fish, meat, vegetables, dairy, margarine and fruit.